Menu

 • Scope

-Then, take what you know and summarize it all with one sentence.
+Then, take what you know and summarize it all in one sentence.

 When you do, make sure the sentence is concise, clear, and 100% accurate.
 If you’re struggling to get this done, it’s probably a sign that you’ll need to reconsider the project prior to beginning the copywriting.